Cyb10101/docker-global/docs/reserve-dns.md

 # Reverse DNS

-If you want a mail server, you must set a reverse DNS.
+If you want a mail server, you must set a reverse DNS (rDNS).

 Generic domain names (host123456789.example.org) are bad!
 Best practise is to use a toplevel domain (example.org), which you never change.